Kudaes/rust_tips_and_tricks/README.md

 ) -> NTSTATUS
 ```

-[Here](https://docs.rs/ntapi/latest/ntapi/ntmmapi/fn.NtWriteVirtualMemory.html) for example, the parameter BufferSize is defined as a SIZE_T.
-If you follow the link, you will see that the SIZE_T is defined this way:
+[Here](https://docs.rs/ntapi/latest/ntapi/ntmmapi/fn.NtWriteVirtualMemory.html) for example, the parameter BufferSize is defined as a `SIZE_T`.
+If you follow the link, you will see that the `SIZE_T` is defined this way:
 ```rust
 type SIZE_T = ULONG_PTR;
 ```